Pablo-Wynistorf/trashmail-request/README.md

 1.)
 The app generates a random email address.

 2.)
-Makes a api request to cloudflare.
+Then it does a api request to cloudflare.

 3.)
 Cloudflare makes the email route entry on your domain.